 Brit Milah is a ceremony and surgical operation in which they remove the foreskin from the penis of an 8-day-old baby boy.

 The tradition stems from Genesis 17, in which God commands Abraham: “Every male among you shall be circumcised.
 You shall circumcise the flesh of your foreskin, and that shall be the sign of the covenant between Me and you.
 At the age of eight days, every male among you throughout the generations shall be circumcised, even the home-born slave… An uncircumcised male… has broken My covenant.”

 Sikhs believe that the birth of an individual is a special gift from God.
 The birth as a human is special as that allows an opportunity for the person to be close to God.

-Within forty days, parents visit local gurdwara (Sikh temple) with the baby.
-The priest at gurdwara opens the Guru Granth Sahib, the holy book of the Sikh faith, to a random page and reads a passage aloud.
+Within forty days, parents visit the local Gurdwara (Sikh temple) with the baby.
+The priest at Gurdwara opens the Guru Granth Sahib, the holy book of the Sikh faith, to a random page and reads a passage aloud.

 The family chooses a name by using the first letter of the hymn on the opened page.
 The baby’s name is then announced to the gathering.
 A sweet dish made from flour, semolina, butter, and sugar is distributed among the congregation as a celebratory treat.

 There is no general birth ritual or obligation in Buddhists.